 Performance Health Partners' Incident Reporting Software

-Implementing an infection control rounding tool and an incident reporting software is a critical part of an effective patient safety initiative.
-With Performance Health Partner’s Solutions, healthcare organizations can take action against the harmful effects of safety incidents, while focusing on delivering safe and high-quality care in the post-pandemic environment.
-To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.
+Implementing an infection control rounding tool and incident reporting software is a critical part of an effective patient safety initiative.
+With Performance Health Partner’s Solutions, healthcare organizations can take action against the harmful effects of patient safety incidents, while focusing on delivering safe and high-quality care in the post-pandemic environment.